-Learn what research shows about the variation in math skills early learners have when they enter kindergarten and ways to support building of these foundational skills.
+Learn what research shows about the variation in math skills early learners have when they enter kindergarten and ways to support building of these foundational skills.Visit the blog

-The purpose of this technical appendix is to share more detailed results and to describe more fully the sample and methods used in the research included in the brief, Learning during COVID-19: Reading and math achievement in the 2020-21 school year.
+The purpose of this technical appendix is to share more detailed results and to describe more fully the sample and methods used in the research included in the brief, The widening achievement divide during COVID-19.